zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 So, Ginger is complaining that the speakers are too “sof t,” they’re not loud enough.
 Kevin says, “You can get these great speakers.
 Yo u plug them into your laptop and the sound is amazing.”
 To “plug somethi ng into something else” is to connect a piece of electronic equipment to another piece of electronic equipment, or to some source of electricity.
 For exampl e, if you have a computer you will plug it into the wall; you will get electricit y from your wall – from your electrical system in your house.
 So, you can plug something  in to get electricity – to get power, or you can plug something in as a way of connecting two pieces of equipment.
 Kevin is suggesting that Ginger can buy thes e speakers, and then plug them into her computer so she can have better sound .
 She doesn’t have to use the speakers that are “built-in” to the laptop, tha t are part of the laptop frame – the laptop container or case, we would say.

 Ginger says, “I’m not sure about the battery” (on the la ptop).
-The “battery” is what stores electricity; it “stores,” or keeps, power so you c an use something without having to plug it into the wall for electricit y.
+The “battery” is what stores electricity; it “stores,” or keeps, power so you can use something without having to plug it into the wall for electricit y.
 Your cell phone has a battery; most laptop computers have a battery.

 Kevin says the laptop “comes with a battery (meaning it is sold with a battery) that lasts (that will be good for) three to five hours (of use), but you can always buy a spare.”
 A “spare” (spare) is an extra copy of somet hing – an extra piece of

  something, usually in case something that you have breaks an d you need another one right away.
 For example in your car, if you  have a car, you may have a spare tire.
 The “tire” is the part of the car t hat goes around the wheels and allows you to drive on a street.
 A “spare tire” is a n extra tire; in case you have one tire that doesn’t work properly you can put on  the extra – the spare tire.
 So, you can have a spare battery for your laptop as well.
 He says, “Of course, (the laptop) comes with a power cord, too, so you can just  plug it in if your battery runs low.”
-A “power cord” is a long cable that connects yo ur piece of electronics to the source of electricity in the wall.
+A “power cord” is a long cable that connects your piece of electronics to the source of electricity in the wall.
 So, you “plug  in” the power cord; it’s a cable that connects something to a wall where you have e lectricity.

 Ginger then says, “The keyboard is a little cramped, too.”
 The “keyboard” is the part of the computer that you type on, that has lette rs and numbers that you can hit.
 We call those “keys.”
 To say something is “cramped” me ans it is very close together, too close together.
 You might say it’s “crowd ed.”
 You might walk into a room and say, “It’s cramped in here.
 It’s so small; ther e are too many people here.”
 That is to be “cramped.”
 Ginger says the keyboard  is cramped; it’s too small.
 Kevin says you can buy a “full-sized,” a bigger, keybo ard and a mouse and attach them to your computer.